scs/substrate-api-client/README.md

 * [transfer_with_ws_client](/examples/examples/transfer_with_ws_client.rs): Transfer tokens by using a wrapper of compose_extrinsic with an account generated with a seed.

 ## `no_std` build
-Almost everything, except for the [rpc-clients](https://github.com/scs/substrate-api-client/tree/master/src/rpc) and some selected features, are `no_std` compatible.
+Almost everything in the api-client, except for the [rpc-clients](https://github.com/scs/substrate-api-client/tree/master/src/rpc) and a few additional features, is `no_std` compatible.
-Many helpful features, such as extrinsic and call creation (see the [macros](https://github.com/scs/substrate-api-client/blob/master/compose-macros/src/lib.rs)), metadata and event types (see the [node-api](https://github.com/scs/substrate-api-client/tree/master/node-api/src) and [primitives](https://github.com/scs/substrate-api-client/tree/master/primitives/src)) are available in a `no_std` environment right away.
-However, to directly connect to a Substrate node, a RPC client is necessary.
+Many helpful features, such as extrinsic and call creation (see the [macros](https://github.com/scs/substrate-api-client/blob/master/compose-macros/src/lib.rs)), metadata and event types (see the [node-api](https://github.com/scs/substrate-api-client/tree/master/node-api/src) and [primitives](https://github.com/scs/substrate-api-client/tree/master/primitives/src)) are available in `no_std` right away.
+However, to directly connect to a Substrate node a RPC client is necessary.
 Because websocket connection features are often hardware dependent, a generic `no_std` RPC client implementation is hardly possible.
-So for most cases, a self-implemented RPC client is required.
+So for most use cases a self-implemented RPC client is required.
 To make this as simple as possible, the interface between the `Api`, which provides all the features, and the RPC client, providing the node connection, is kept very basic.
-Check out the detailed explanation in following.
+Check out the following explanations for more info.

 ### Import
 To import the api-client in `no_std` make sure the default features are turned off and `disable_target_static_assertions` is enabled: